GrantWasil/Claude-Project/claude-engineer/StarWarsUnlimitedRules/content/docs/glossary.md

 ### Ground Arena
 The zone where ground units are played.
 [See Game Zones](game-zones.md#b-ground-arena) (Related: [Arena](#a), [Space Arena](#s))

+### Goldfish
+(Slang) To play out your strategy without interaction, as if playing against an opponent doing nothing.

 ## H

 ### Hand